 - To condition, the gloves, apply a few drops of oil or a small amount of cleanser to the outside.
 Using a toner cloth and circular motions, work the oil into the leather.
 When you’re completed, rub the gloves’ surface with a fresh towel to eliminate any excess.

 1-Air Dries the Gloves

 Since bacteria thrive in the sweat and moisture trap within your gloves, maintaining them dry also includes keeping them clean.
 Enable the gloves to dry entirely after sanitizing the inside with vinegar and cleaning the outside.

 - To keep the gloves open while drying and close the wrist straps back, open the gloves as separated as possible, and join the wrist straps.

 - In a well-ventilated space by an open window or front of a fan, lay the gloves out, or put them to dry like this.

 - Even if you don’t sanitize and clean the gloves after each use, you should let them air-dry between uses.
 Bacteria would not be able to expand inside the gloves in this manner.

 2-Avoid Leaving Your Gloves in the Sun

 You should let the gloves dry between uses even if you don’t clean them after each use.
 While some sunshine can help dry out your gloves and destroy bacteria, too much sun can harm them and the leather in the same way that it affects human skin.

-- Don’t leaving the gloves in the sun to dry out in direct sunlight; unlocked the car for more than Twenty to Thirty minutes at a time.
+- Don’t leave the gloves in the sun to dry out in direct sunlight; unlock the car for more than Twenty to Thirty minutes at a time.